Long Island Sound and Its Rivers

 CFE/Save the Sound et. al. v Danbury (Federal Court District of Connecticut)

-In 2016 CFE/Save the Sound, along with Rivers Alliance of Connecticut and Friends of the Lake Inc., brought suit against Danbury after discovering that raw and partially treated sewage had been discharged into Limekiln Brook and the Still River repeatedly over five years, eventually dumping into Long Island Sound.
+In 2016, Save the Sound, along with Rivers Alliance of Connecticut and Friends of the Lake Inc., brought suit against Danbury after discovering that raw and partially treated sewage had been discharged into Limekiln Brook and the Still River repeatedly over five years, eventually dumping into Long Island Sound.

 We discovered the violations through a long and resource-intensive investigation of public records.
-When the EPA and DEEP did not act, CFE and our partners used the citizen suit provisions of the federal law to bring this Clean Water Act enforcement suit.
+When the EPA and DEEP did not act, Save the Sound and our partners used the citizen suit provisions of the federal law to bring this Clean Water Act enforcement suit.